6.0 quake shakes Puerto Rico; no damage immediately reported

 The quake was felt across Puerto Rico and was the strongest to hit the island in recent years.
 While Puerto Rico experiences very small earthquakes on a daily basis that no one feels, seismologists have said it’s rare for bigger ones to strike the island.

-Yahaida Zavala, a 46-year-old San Juan resident, was asleep when she felt her building sway Monday around 11:23 p.m.
+Yahaida Zabala, a 46-year-old San Juan resident, was asleep when she felt her building sway Monday around 11:23 p.m.

 “I rushed into my son’s room,” she said.
 “He was sitting like he was paralyzed.”

-Note: This story has been corrected to show that name of San Juan resident is Yahaida Zabala.